NOT RECOMMENDED CHARITIES

 Wounded Warrior Project

-Based on its 2020 tax return, we calculate that the Wounded Warrior Project spent 36 percent of its $276.4 million budget on overhead.
+Based on its 2020 tax return, we calculate that Wounded Warrior Project spent 36.1 percent of its $276.3 million budget on overhead.
 This is higher than our recommended 25 percent overhead spending.
-The Wounded Warrior Project used joint cost accounting for 7.2 percent of its budget.
-While legal, this… Read More
+Additionally, Wounded Warrior Project used joint cost accounting for 7.2 percent of its budget.
+While legal, this accounting… Read More